 - The taxpayer may withdraw the Offer at any time up until a determination is made on the application.
 However, if the Offer is withdrawn after Basic Eligibility has been determined, the Initial Payment and any payments received during the Financial Audit will not be returned and will be applied against the outstanding liability.

 The following will result in the rejection of the Offer:

-- The ability to pay the tax liability in full as determined by the Department, either immediately or on an installment payment agreement
+- The ability to pay a larger Offer amount or to pay the tax liability in full as determined by the Department, either immediately or on an installment payment agreement

 - Failure to promptly comply with DOR requests for additional information within the specified timeframe or if insufficient documentation is provided